builder-group/community/packages/feature-fetch/README.md

 A straightforward, typesafe, and feature-based fetch wrapper.

+- **Lightweight & Tree Shakable**: Function-based and modular design
+- **Fast**: Thin wrapper around the native fetch, maintaining near-native performance
+- **Modular & Expandable**: Easily extendable with features like `withRetry()`, ..
+- **Typesafe**: Built in TypeScript with support for `openapi-typescript` types
+- **Standalone**: Only dependent on `fetch`, making it usable in sandboxed environments like Figma plugin

 ### Motivation

-Provide a typesafe, straightforward, and lightweight fetch wrapper that can be configured to pull in an OpenAPI schema using `openapi-typescript`.
-This ensures API calls are correct and returns results using [`ts-results-es`](https://github.com/lune-climate/ts-results-es#readme), making error handling easy and predictable.
+Provide a typesafe, straightforward, and lightweight `fetch` wrapper that seamlessly integrates with OpenAPI schemas using `openapi-typescript`.
+It aims to simplify error handling by returning results in a predictable manner with [`ts-results-es`](https://github.com/lune-climate/ts-results-es#readme).
+Additionally, it is designed to be modular & expandable, enabling the creation of straightforward API wrappers, such as for the Google Web Fonts API (see `google-webfonts-client`), with simple and intuitive functions. `feature-fetch` only depends on `fetch`, making it usable in sandboxed environments like Figma plugins.

 ### Alternatives